andrewletten/dormancy-tradeoff-code/README.md

 `dormancy-tradeoff-functions.R` - Functions for defining ODE, extracting and wrangling saved sims, plotting etc.

+`dormancy-tradeoff-figS6` — Add the analytically derived per capita growth function to the simulated per capita growth responses in Fig 1c in ms (Fig S6 in SI).

+`dormancy-tradeoff-figS1` — Simulate competition between a gleaner and a dormancy strategist under different dormancy and activation functional forms (Fig S1 in SI).

+`dormancy-tradeoff-figS5` — Using Floquet theory to determine competitive outcome between a gleaner and a dormancy strategist with different parameter combinations (Fig S5 in SI).

 #### Simulation outputs

 The runtime for the core simulations in `dormancy-tradeoff-3sppsims.R`